qixuchen/AutoTest/README.md

 Large data and model files (e.g., doduo models) used in the project that cannot be uploaded to GitHub can be found in this [google drive](https://drive.google.com/drive/folders/15pNNrk9IqXOMofR5b2cpftk4A-AfjQiN?usp=sharing).

+Full technical report version of our paper can be found [here](https://arxiv.org/pdf/2504.10762).

 ## Overview: